vinefeeder/VineFeeder/README.md

 Any new service will need an __init__.py to be written and to implement just four methods.

-The ultimate aim of a services's __init__.py is to extract a list of video-data from  a content provide and store it a numerous dict items in a list container.
+The ultimate aim of a services' __init__.py is to extract a list of video-data from  a content provide and store it a numerous dict items in a list container.
 The video-data is collected in dict objects labelled 'episode'.